Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Experimental Methods

 \subsection{Baselines}

-For the tactile-only and membrane mechanics model baselines, we use an unpatterned IR-opaque silicone membrane with the same physical dimensions as the selectively transmissive membrane (Figure \ref{fig:opaque_membrane}).
-We use the Realsense L515 ToF depth camera to collect data for both of these baselines, since using a ToF depth camera with this sensor system can replicate a closely related design \cite{alspach2019soft} and fulfill the input requirement of ToF depth data for the membrane mechanics model.
-For the proximity-only baseline, we use the selectively transmissive membrane and the depth data from the Realsense L515 ToF camera.
-The computation times for each algorithm are shown in Table 2.
+For the tactile-only and membrane mechanics model baselines, we use an unpatterned IR-opaque silicone membrane with the same physical dimensions as the selectively transmissive membrane.
+We use the Realsense L515 ToF depth camera to collect data for both of these baselines, since using a ToF depth camera with this sensor system can replicate the Soft Bubble sensor \cite{alspach2019soft} and fulfill the input requirement of ToF depth data for the membrane mechanics model.
+For the proximity-only baseline, we use the selectively transmissive membrane and depth data from the Realsense L515 ToF camera.
+The computation times for each approach are in Table \ref{table:comp_time}.